Peugeot 205: 205 STDT

 The 205 STDT is only found in three colours; Oberon Green, Steel Grey and Aztec Gold.
 Production of the car was approximately one year between 1993 and 1994.

-As of the fourth quarter of 2019, there were only 24 STDTs left on the roads and 148 SORN in the UK.
+As of the fourth quarter of 2024, there were reportedly only 15 STDTs left on the roads and 152 SORN in the UK.

 205 Rallye

-From 1988 to 1992 Peugeot produced another variant of the 205, the 205 Rallye, which was engineered and produced by Peugeot–Talbot sport.
+From 1988 to 1992, Peugeot produced another variant of the 205, the 205 Rallye, which was engineered and produced by Peugeot–Talbot sport.
 This edition of the 205 was positioned as a cost-effective alternative to the 205 GTI, retaining its sporty character, but being less expensive to buy or maintain.

 To achieve this, Peugeot used a derivative of the TU-series engine used in the post-1987 205s, which was designated TU24.
 The engine is essentially the same engine as was in the 1.1-litre 205 with the cylinders bored out to a total engine displacement of 1294 cc, a sports camshaft and twin Weber carburetors.
 The 1.3-litre engine produced 103 PS at 6,800 rpm.
 The car got the 1.6 GTI front suspension with ventilated brake discs, and the 1.6 GTI rear axle with drum brakes.